-Research and development ("R&D") efforts are targeted toward the development of products with an ever-increasing performance-to-cost ratio and energy efficiency, while close relationships with lamp, ballast, LED, and power supply manufacturers are maintained to understand technology enhancements and incorporate them in the Company's fixture designs.
-For fiscal 2010, 2009, and 2008, research and development expense totaled \$28.0, \$20.8, and \$30.3, respectively.
-The increase in fiscal 2010 expense was due primarily to higher incentive compensation associated with R&D associates compared with fiscal 2009 amounts.
+Research and development ("R&D") efforts are targeted toward the development of lighting solutions with an ever-increasing performance-to-cost ratio and energy efficiency, while mutually beneficial relationships with lamp, ballast, LED, and power supply manufacturers are maintained to understand technology enhancements and incorporate them in the design of the Company's lighting solutions.
+For fiscal 2011, 2010, and 2009, research and development expense totaled \$31.3, \$26.6, and \$20.8, respectively.